 Hi, This is Adriana, the beekeeper from South Mountain Bees.

 Everything is different this year.
 Even the swarm season is off to an early start.
 I've already seen five fellow beekeepers either collect a swarm, or see their precious bees perched up high on a tree.
-Even local neighbors are starting to posts pictures of swarms in their homes on social media.
+Even local neighbors are starting to post pictures of swarms in their homes on social media.

 So I thought this would be a good time to talk about swarms and try to answer the question: